PeskyByte/webwizard/README.md

 # Todo
 based on a meeting with dr osama, we need to prioritize these
-- [ ] Add dynamic behaviour, for example form submissions should show on the dashboard of the subbaccount, users have the ability to add simple sign in functionality.
+- [X] Add dynamic behaviour, for example form submissions should show on the dashboard of the subbaccount, users have the ability to add simple sign in functionality.
-- [ ] fix the drag and drop of element in the funnel editor
 - [ ] add product template page in the subaccount
 - [ ] add orders page in the subaccount
+- [ ] fix the drag and drop of element in the funnel editor

 - [ ] add more widgets to the funnel editor
 - [ ] add more layouts to the funnel editor

 # on hold

-- [ ] implement layers in the funnel editor
 - [ ] add more custom stuff for the image component
 - [ ] go back to the default fonts